rust-lang/rfcs/text/0000-unsafe-aliased.md

 - Keep the status quo.
 The current sitaution is that we only make aliasing requirements on mutable references if the type they point to is `Unpin`.
 This is unsatisfying: `Unpin` was never meant to have this job.
 A consequence is that a stray `impl Unpin` on a `Wrapper<T>`-style type can [lead to subtle miscompilations](https://internals.rust-lang.org/t/surprising-soundness-trouble-around-pollfn/17484/15) since it re-adds aliasing requirements for the inner `T`.
   Contrast this with the `UnsafeCell` situation, where it is not possible for (stable) code to just `impl Freeze for T` in the wrong way -- `UnsafeCell` is *always* recognized by the compiler.

-  On the other hand, `UnsafeAliased` is rather quirky in its behavior and having two marker traits (`Unique` and `Unpin`) might be too confusing, so sticking with `Unpin` might not be too bad in comparison.
+  On the other hand, `UnsafePinned` is rather quirky in its behavior and having two marker traits (`Unique` and `Unpin`) might be too confusing, so sticking with `Unpin` might not be too bad in comparison.

   If we do that, however, it seems preferrable to transition `Unpin` to an unsafe trait.
 There *is* a clear statement about the types' invariants associated with `Unpin`, so an `impl Unpin` already comes with a proof obligation.
 It just happens to be the case that in a module without unsafe, one can always arrange all the pieces such that the proof obligation is satisifed.
   This is mostly a coincidence  and related to the fact that we don't have safe field projections on `Pin`.
 That said, solving this also requires solving the trouble around `Drop` and `Pin`, where effectively an `impl Drop` does an implicit `get_mut_unchecked`, i.e., implicitly assumes the type is `Unpin`.
-- `UnsafeAliased` could affect aliasing guarantees *both* on mutable and shared references.
-This would avoid the currently rather subtle situation that arises when one of many aliasing `&mut UnsafeAliased<T>` is cast or coerced to `&UnsafeAliased<T>`: that is a read-only shared reference and all aliases must stop writing!
+- `UnsafePinned` could affect aliasing guarantees *both* on mutable and shared references.
+This would avoid the currently rather subtle situation that arises when one of many aliasing `&mut UnsafePinned<T>` is cast or coerced to `&UnsafePinned<T>`: that is a read-only shared reference and all aliases must stop writing!
-  It would make this type strictly more 'powerful' than `UnsafeCell` in the sense that replacing `UnsafeCell` by `UnsafeAliased` would always be correct.
-(Under the RFC as written, `UnsafeCell` and `UnsafeAliased` can be nested to remove aliasing requirements from both shared and mutable references.)
+  It would make this type strictly more 'powerful' than `UnsafeCell` in the sense that replacing `UnsafeCell` by `UnsafePinned` would always be correct.
+(Under the RFC as written, `UnsafeCell` and `UnsafePinned` can be nested to remove aliasing requirements from both shared and mutable references.)

   If we don't do this, we could consider removing `get` since since it seems too much like a foot-gun.
-  But that makes shared references to `UnsafeAliased` fairly pointless.
+  But that makes shared references to `UnsafePinned` fairly pointless.
 Shared references to generators/futures are basically useless so it is unclear what the potential use-cases here are.
 - Instead of introducing a new type, we could say that `UnsafeCell` affects *both* shared and mutable references.
-That would lose some optimization potential on types like `&mut Cell<T>`, but would avoid the footgun of coercing an `&mut UnsafeAliased<T>` to `&UnsafeAliased<T>`.
+That would lose some optimization potential on types like `&mut Cell<T>`, but would avoid the footgun of coercing an `&mut UnsafePinned<T>` to `&UnsafePinned<T>`.
 That said, so far the author is not aware of Miri detecting code that would run into this footgun (and Miri is [able to do detect such issues](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=aab417b535f7dbd266fbfe470ea208c7)).
 - We could entirely avoid all these problems by not having aliasing restrictions on mutable references.
   But that is completely against the direction Rust has had for 8 years now, and it would mean removing LLVM `noalias` annotations for mutable references (and likely boxes) entirely.
   That is sacrificing optimization potential for the common case in favor of simplifying niche cases such as self-referential structs -- which is against the usual design philosophy of Rust.